4DTV: High definition access

-The HDD-200 is a peripheral for 4DTV, it is used to access high definition channels via the Mult-Media Access Port.
+The HDD-200 is a peripheral for 4DTV receivers, it is used to access high definition channels via the Multi-Media Access Port.
 This peripheral is no longer in production.

 Programming providers

-In the United States, National Programming Service, LLC (NPS) was the primary provider of subscription programming to 4DTV and C band/K_{u} band users.
-They ceased operations as of December 26, 2010 after making a controversial attempt of converting all of their customers over to Dish Network which failed.
-The largest providers are now Satellite Receivers, Ltd. (SRL) and Skyvision who sell programming from the Headend In The Sky (HITS) service by Comcast and will continue to do so in 2011 and beyond.
-The HITS services use the Comcast Subscription Authorization Center (SAC) for the channels being broadcast on the AMC 18 satellite located at 105 degrees West (W5 or X4 tile on 4DTV).
-In Canada, Dr. Sat is now the primary provider for HITS subscription services offered on C-Band after Satellite Communications Source ceased operations.
+In the United States, National Programming Service, LLC (NPS) was the primary provider of subscription programming to 4DTV C band/K_{u} band TVRO consumers.
+They ceased operations as of December 26, 2010 after making a failed attempt of converting all of their customers over to Dish Network.

-Due to the removal of 4DTV/DigiCipher II channels on August 24, 2016, there are no more programming providers for the 4DTV in the United States and Canada.
-However, Shaw Direct still offers DigiCipher II programming in Canada, but not HITS programming.

 Advantages

-The 4DTV makes use of first-generation digital master feeds on several satellites and hundreds of channels.
-Therefore, a high quality signal is received, compared to other programming options that are typically compressed and re-uplinked.
-Being a C-band system, the 4DTV has the advantage of signal stability, great satellite footprint and no rainfade.
+4DTV TVRO providers made use of first-generation digital master feeds on several satellites and hundreds of channels.
+Therefore, a high quality signal was received, compared to other programming options that are typically compressed and re-uplinked.
+When used with a C-band system, 4DTV had the advantage of signal stability, great satellite footprint and no rain fade.
 This is a problem with services such as Dish Network and DirecTV satellite providers since they re-uplink on Ku and Ka bands.

 Disadvantages

-The master feeds for the many channels available can be scattered amongst multiple satellites.
-The actuator must slowly rotate the large dish into the desired satellite's signal path, and then a further short delay for signal acquisition and lock.
-This procedure makes rapid "channel surfing" impossible outside the HITS provided channels.
+The master feeds for the many channels available were often scattered amongst multiple satellites.
+The actuator has to slowly rotate a large dish into the desired satellite's signal path, and then a further short delay for signal acquisition and lock.
+This made rapid "channel surfing" impossible outside channels on one satellite.